wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-burst.md

 <properties
- pageTitle="Add burst nodes to an HPC Pack cluster | Windows Azure" description="Learn how to add worker role instances running in a cloud service on-demand as compute resources to an HPC Pack head node in Azure." services="virtual-machines" documentationCenter=""
+ pageTitle="Add burst nodes to an HPC Pack cluster | Azure" description="Learn how to add worker role instances running in a cloud service on-demand as compute resources to an HPC Pack head node in Azure." services="virtual-machines" documentationCenter=""